Computing classical modular forms: Computing L -functions rigorously

 \subsubsection{Self-dual and analytic rank 2}

 As in the preceding subsection, all newforms in the database whose analytic rank numerically seemed to be $2$ have trivial character.
 This time it was verified that $\varepsilon' \iota^k = 1$ for all these modular forms.
 In particular, the functional equation then forces all odd derivatives of $\Lambda(f,s)$ to vanish at $k/2$.
-These results in the order of vanishing of $\Lambda(f,s)$ at $k/2$ to be even, and hence the analytic rank of $L(f,s)$ to be even as well.
-The techniques of Section~\ref{sec:non-self_dual_1} were used to prove that for all these modular forms one has that $L(f,k/2)=0$, which together with the parity argument gives a lower bound of 2 on the analytic rank.
+This forces the order of vanishing of $\Lambda(f,s)$ at $k/2$ to be even, and hence the analytic rank of $L(f,s)$ to be even as well.
+The techniques of the preceding paragraph were used to prove that for all these modular forms one has that $L(f,k/2)=0$, which together with the parity argument gives a lower bound of 2 on the analytic rank.
 The upper bound of $2$ was again obtained using interval arithmetic.